 E-stores have to grab the attention of the masses with more engaging websites, yet find a balance between clutter and design.

 To succeed, eCommerce sites have should strive for optimal design.
 They need to follow the Basic Golden Rules for Modern eCommerce Web Design, which should include the following:

 - Product Reviews and Ratings: Reviews and ratings such a powerful addition to any eCommerce site.
 They provide so much value… Feedback that your customers can use to make more informed purchasing decisions, and you can use to determine what your customers prefer.
-And, the added bonus of regularly updated content on your website.
+And, it’s hard to beat the added bonus of regularly updated content on your website.

 There are of course many other factors that contribute to a well-designed eCommerce experience.
 Some of these include – Avoiding unnecessary pop-ups, advertisements, etc. which degrade the customer experience; Offering 3rd party logins via Facebook or Gmail, etc. without having to create a new account; offering live chat as a means to quickly get in touch with you; and providing content that far exceeds your customers’ expectations.

-At the end of the day, all of this design stuff ads up to a better shopping experience for your customers and more sales for you.
+At the end of the day, all of this eCommerce web design stuff ads up to a better shopping experience for your customers and more sales for you.
 It’s a win-win.

 John Atkins lives in Santa Ana, California.
-He works in an eCommerce web design company.
+He is a WordPress eCommerce designer by profession.
 He also loves to write, and in this post, he talks about the guiding factors for effective eCommerce web design.